ynishimuraLv/corgias/README.md

 ## Citation

-If you use CORGIAS in your research, please cite it as follows:
+If you use CORGIAS in your research, please the paper below:

 ```
 Yuki Nishimura, Kimiho Omae, Kento Tominnaga, Wataru Iwasaki.